rwiteshbera/StoryVerse/README.md

 ## Installation
 Once you have these prerequisites, you can follow these steps to set up the project:

-1. Clone the repository from https://github.com/rwiteshbera/Pixby
+1. Clone the repository from `https://github.com/rwiteshbera/Pixby`
-2. Run docker-compose build to build the necessary images for the project.
-3. Make sure you have filled the environment variables in the docker-compose.yml file before running docker-compose up
+2. Make sure you have filled the environment variables in the docker-compose.yml file before running docker-compose up
 ```js
    MONGO_URI= // mongodb://mongo:27017/pixby
    SENDER_EMAIL= // It will be used in nodemailer for email service.